Signaling Games for Log-Concave Distributions: Number of Bins and Properties of Equilibria: Proofs

 \subsection{Proof of Theorem~\ref{thm:LogConcaveCost}}

 We first focus on the case of $b<0$ and then generalize the result to the case of $b>0$.
 Theorem~\ref{thm:LogConcaveTwoSidedExistence} obtains an equilibrium with $N+1$ bins starting from an equilibrium with $N$ bins by continuously decreasing the value of the left-most bin edge.
 In the following analysis, we instead start from an equilibrium with $N+1$ bins and continuously decrease the value of the right-most bin edge to reach an equilibrium with $N$ bins.
 Then, we show that the objective function for the decoder is monotonically decreasing in the value of the right-most bin edge.
-Note that the encoder and decoder costs only differ by a constant as pointed out in Remark~\ref{rem:equilibriumSelection}.
-Thus, it suffices to prove the monotonic behavior for the cost of the decoder.
+Note that the expected costs of the encoder and decoder in equilibrium differ only by a constant as pointed out in Remark~\ref{rem:equilibriumSelection}.
+Thus, it suffices to prove the monotonic behavior for the expected cost of the decoder.